-Be my eyes and ears as I look for ads for stem cell products that show up in the mainstream media.
+Be my eyes and ears as I look for stem cell ads, especially with hype, that show up in the mainstream media.
 You might win some cool stem cell swag.

 When you see such an ad, document it somehow!